sqlwatch/docs/configuration/central-repository/data-import/SqlWatchImport.md

 * Linked Server does not require as much maintenance but it does rely on SQL Agent for data collection so cannot be run on SQL Express directly.
 * Linked Server is not as fast as SSIS and does not handle XML fields.

-The `SqlWatchImport.exe` leverages the performance of `SqlBulkCopy` for fast inserts and .NET framework for Thread and Connection pooling which makes it very efficient.
-In my tests, importing data from the same, single remote instance takes ~10 seconds in SSIS and Linked Server and 1.2 second using the console application.
+The `SqlWatchImport.exe` leverages the performance of `SqlBulkCopy` and data streaming for fast inserts and .NET framework for Thread and Connection pooling which makes it very efficient.
+In my test setup, importing data from the same, single remote instance takes ~10 seconds in SSIS and Linked Server and 1.2 second using the console application.

 This documentation is in progress, the rest is coming soon...